MikeC1995/Compiler/README.md

 # Compiler
-A simple compiler for a high level language
+A simple compiler for a high level language.

+See details.txt